kkruecke/cplus-documentation/notes/auto-decltype.rst

 decltype(*name*) and decltype(*expression*) deduction rules
 -----------------------------------------------------------

 **decltype** means the 'declared type'.
-If you use decltype with a name, it will give you the declared type of that name:
+If you use decltype with a name, it will give you the declared type of that name

 .. code-block:: cpp